texastribune/scuole-data/README.md

 Summary data for districts and campus via the [National Center of Education Statistics](https://nces.ed.gov/) [Common Core of Data](https://nces.ed.gov/ccd/ccddata.asp) program.

-## AskTED Data
+## AskTED
+**Released: as information is updated**

 AskTED provides superintendents, principals and directory information for all schools and districts.
-The `scuole` repo downloads data from AskTED directly and updates them in our database, so there's no need to manually download and update them in `scuole-data`.
+The `scuole` repo downloads data from AskTED directly and updates them in our database, so there's no need to manually download and add them to `scuole-data`.

-Instructions on what commands to run to update AskTED are in the [`scuole` repo README](https://github.com/texastribune/scuole).
+Instructions on what commands to run to update AskTED are in the [`scuole` README](https://github.com/texastribune/scuole).

 We download data from the [directory page](http://mansfield.tea.state.tx.us/TEA.AskTED.Web/Forms/DownloadFile.aspx) and the [personnel page](http://mansfield.tea.state.tx.us/TEA.AskTED.Web/Forms/DownloadFile2.aspx).

-## TAPR Data
+## TAPR

-A walkthrough on how to update the TAPR data is available [on this Confluence page](https://texastribune.atlassian.net/wiki/spaces/APPS/pages/163844/How+to+update+Public+Schools+2019).
+**Released: Annually in late November/early December**

-All stats collected by the [Texas Education Agency](http://tea.texas.gov/).
-This data is released annually in late November/early December.
+All stats are collected by the [Texas Education Agency](http://tea.texas.gov/).

 To download TAPR data, go to the [Texas Academic Performance Report homepage](https://rptsvr1.tea.texas.gov/perfreport/tapr/) and find the most recent release.
 Click the `Data Download` link and go to the `Advanced TAPR Data (Numerators, Denominators & Rates)` option.